Figure home equity review

-Get approved in minutes and funded in as little as five days with no hidden fees.
+Get approved in minutes and funded with no hidden fees.

-What can I expect with Figure home equity loans?
+What can I expect with Figure home equity products?

 If you qualify for a HELOC, you can borrow up to 80% of the value of your home with:

-- Speedy preapproval.
-Fill out a simple online form and be preapproved in minutes — without affecting your credit score.
+- Speedy prequalification.
+Fill out a simple online form and be prequalified in minutes with only a soft credit pull.

 Pros and cons

-- Only pay origination fee.
-Unlike other lenders, you won’t be charged to open or maintain an account, an appraisal fee or prepayment penalty for paying your loan off early.
+- Minimal fees.
+You won’t pay costs to open or maintain an account, an appraisal fee or prepayment penalties for paying your loan off early.

-You need a minimum credit score of 620 (720 in Oklahoma) to qualify for a HELOC, and your name needs to appear on the county record as the owner of the property.
+You need a minimum credit score of 620 (720 in Oklahoma) to qualify for a HELOC, and your name must appear on the county record as the owner of the property.

 How do I get started?